Nvlt/endless_encounters_server/README.md

      "hostility": false
 ```

-### '/story'
+### '/api/story'
-The '/story' endpoint recieves an object from the database that pieces together the text based encounter.
-By tying together the entity object, a setting, combat, and the players' stats, the user will then recieve a randomly generated encounter.
+Story events account for all instances in the game, everything from the text based start screen, to the level up and combat scenarios are story events.
+The 'api/story' endpoint takes in an id which represents a 'StoryEvent' in the database.
+The server will pull down the data representing that story event and run it through our StoryEvent class to add on additional non-dynamic game data, then it will respond with the resulting data.
 ```json
      "type": "Erthgurd",
      "displayText": "Welcome to the town of",